-Computers, tablets, and phones are not permitted in class.
-Recording class sessions or meetings is also prohibited.
-All devices must be silenced and placed out of view during class.
-Students should minimize any other distractions and respect the rules of standard classroom etiquette.
+Computers, tablets, phones, and similar devices are not permitted in class.
+In my experience, their costs outweigh their benefits because they are distracting for all students and make it harder for them to stay engaged in class exercises and discussions.
+Any such devices brought into the classroom must be silenced and placed out of view during class.
+Students should minimize all other distractions and respect the rules of standard classroom etiquette.